Clubhouse With No Mayo And No Bones.

 He has owned and run the Bloor and Jane Restaurant since 1972.

 Who knows, but eventually that day will come and the Bloor and Jane Restaurant will be closed for good.
 Every Saturday afternoon before I walk out, I always take a good look around while paying my bill.
-You never know, it just could have been the last time I will have eaten my favorite lunch, a clubhouse with no mayo and no bones.
+You never know, it just might be the last time I will have eaten my favorite lunch, a clubhouse with no mayo and no bones.

 I will always love my Dumpy Diner also known as the Bloor and Jane Restaurant.